-When you have finished applying the dye to the silk yardage or scarf - it's not permanent until you do something else.
+When you have finished applying the dye to the silk or wool yardage or scarf - it's not permanent until you do something else.
 You have to "set" or"'fix" the color so you can wash or dry clean the piece without all the color washing out.

 The method of "setting" or "fixing" the color depends on the chemistry of the dye you are using.
 Before purchasing any dye you should read the directions thoroughly to determine if the required proceedure fits your project and situation (time or space available, inclinations i.e. lifestyle).
 You will also learn how that particular dye or paint needs to be fixed (set, made permanent).

 DYES AND METHODS OF FIXATION

 - The flowable paints (Dynaflow, Setasilk) - only ironing.

 - Jacquard Silk and Tinfix Design can be set using steam or a special liquid fixative.
 Jacquard Silk, and especially Tinfix Design, yield deeper richer colors when steamed as opposed to being fixed with the liquid fixative.